 If it offends one group, what if it offends another group?

-I mean, listen, you what about statues of FDR?
+I mean, listen, what about statues of FDR?

-I mean, he was responsible for the internment of Japanese during World War II.
+I mean, he was responsible for the interment of Japanese during World War II.

 Do we take that down?